dimitri/pgcopydb/README.md

      index, allowing the primary key index itself to be created in parallel with other indexes on the same table.

-  6. Then VACUUM ANALYZE is run on the each target table as soon as the data and indexes are all created.
+  5. Then VACUUM ANALYZE is run on each target table as soon as the data and indexes are all created.

-  7. The final stage consists now of running the rest of the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.
+  6. The final stage consists now of running the rest of the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.